 ON JANUARY 22, 1973 ON JUNE 24, 2022, seven five of the nine Justices of the United States Supreme Court, disregarding prior legal traditions, overwhelming biological evidence and the ethical traditions of the majority of the American people, struck down the abortion laws of all 50 states 49 years of precedent, overturned Roe v.
 Wade, which first declared a constitutional right to abortion in 1973, and Planned Parenthood v.
 Casey, which reaffirmed that right in 1992.
 Their action made abortion-on-demand, at virtually every stage of pregnancy, legal throughout our country.
-As a consequence of this raw judicial power, over 800,000 unborn babies are legally put to death by abortion each year in our nation.
+As a The consequence of this the Roe and Casey decisions over 800,000 unborn babies are legally put to death by abortion each year in our nation.
 This figure is down from nearly a million and a half which held for previous decades was the destruction of 62 million-plus innocent human lives.